-Please click the blue links below to navigate to different site locations:
+Please click the blue links below for quick navigation down the page:

 Live immersed in French language and culture this summer.
 Whether you're an absolute beginner who has never spoken a word of French or an advanced speaker who is hoping to practice French in a real world setting, you will dramatically improve your French language skills at the Academy.

-For this summer, join us at Green Mountain College in Poultney, Vermont, for a U.S. based immersion program open to rising 8th-12th grade students, from beginners to advanced French speakers.
-Or choose to study abroad in Nantes, France, which is open to rising 9th-12th grade students with at least one year of French study (rising 9th graders must have at least 2 years Middle school French language study).
+For this summer, join us at Saint Michael's College in Colchester, Vermont, for a U.S.-based immersion program open to rising 8th-12th grade students, from beginners to advanced French speakers.
+Or choose to study abroad in Nantes, France, which is open to rising 9th-12th grade students with at least one year of high school French study (rising 9th graders must have at least 2 years middle school French language study).

 For four weeks, all programming, events, activities, field trips, meetings, and meals will be in French.
 From morning assembly until lights out, you’ll be immersed in language with a group of peers at the same competency level as you.
 The curriculum is organized by themes that help you navigate life in this new environment and is based on the longstanding tradition of immersion education at Middlebury College's Language Schools.